-2014-15 Q4 (14-15) Q1 (15-16) Q2 (15-16) Q3 Q4
+2014-15 Q4 (14-15) Q1 (15-16) Q2 Q3 Q4

 Loans granted 619 73 79 113

 Loan value £303,690 £37,340 £39,790 £59,370

-Table 4.1 shows that Moneywise Credit Union's membership continues to grow and the number of loans granted remain consistent.
-However, there has been a 24% reduction in the number of Own Your Own loan applications made resulting in a 28% drop in the approval rate.
+Table 4.1 shows that Moneywise Credit Union's membership continues to grow and the number of loans granted have remained consistent.
+However there has been a 24% reduction in the number of Own Your Own loan applications made resulting in a 28% drop in the approval rate.
 The main reasons for refusal continue to relate to rent arrears or poor credit history.
 We will investigate opportunities to promote ways to help residents improve their credit rating.
-Additionally, YHN will be refreshing the marketing information for Own Your Own in the coming months.
-We are optimistic that that this will lead to an increase in demand for the service.
+YHN will be refreshing the marketing information for Own Your Own in the coming months, we are optimistic that that this will lead to an increase in demand for the service.

 Table 4.2 shows the number of loans granted by Five Lamps and the loan value for Newcastle residents.
-Five Lamps is a Community Development Finance Institute (CDFI).
+Five Lamps are a Community Development Finance Institute (CDFI).
 CDFIs can offer loans to people that may find it difficult to borrow from high street banks or building societies.
-Between Q1 and Q2 the number of loans granted by Five Lamps increased by 30%.
+Between Q1 and Q2 the number of loans granted by Five Lamps has increased by 30%.
 Five Lamps no longer have an office in Newcastle and have not undertaken active promotion in this area since 2012.
-Because of this, the majority of referrals are generated by recommendations from family and friends.
+Because of this the majority of referrals are generated by recommendations from family and friends.

-There were five arrests for suspected loan shark activity during the summer of 2015.
+There were 5 arrests for suspected loan shark activity during the summer of 2015.
 The Illegal Money Lending Team suggest that loan sharks are operating in Walker, Byker and Newbiggin Hall wards.
 Officers are following up on these leads and are looking at new ways to encourage loan shark victims to seek help.
-At a national level, the Illegal Money Lending Team have noted a continued trend in the number of loan shark victims who are lone parents or who are experiencing drug and / or alcohol addictions.
+At a national level, the Illegal Money Lending Team have noted a continued trend in the number of loan shark victims who are lone parents, or who are experiencing drug and / or alcohol addictions.
 We are not aware of this trend in Newcastle, however, we will work with partner agencies to warn residents about the dangers of loan sharks and to raise awareness of the support available.

-- Moneywise Credit Union's year end statistics show a 9% increase in membership and a 13% loan book growth. - Moneywise Credit Union's Postgraduate Loan Scheme continues.
+• Moneywise Credit Union's year end statistics show a 9% increase in membership and a 13% loan book growth.

+- Moneywise Credit Union's Postgraduate Loan Scheme continues.
 47 loans have been approved at a value of £410,000.
-For more information about the postgraduate loan scheme for Northumbria University students, phone Moneywise Credit Union on 0191 276 7963 or email admin@moneywise.org.uk - In October 2015 Moneywise Credit Union launched payroll deduction schemes at Newcastle and Northumbria Universities. - In October 2015 YHN carried out a mailshot to all staff to promote the benefits of Moneywise Credit Union. - In October 2015 Moneywise Credit Union rebranded their marketing materials. - The Illegal Money Lending Team and YHN organised a week of action in Walker, between 30 November 2015 and 4 December 2015, to raise awareness of the dangers of loan sharks.
-As part of this initiative 163 people received free 'Stop Loan Sharks' training. - Moneywise Credit Union offered 'refer a friend' initiatives in the run up to Christmas to promote affordable credit options and deter people from turning to high interest credit or loan sharks.
-For more information, phone Moneywise Credit Union on 0191 276 7963 or email admin@moneywise.org.uk
+For more information about the postgraduate loan scheme for Northumbria University students, contact Moneywise Credit Union by phone 0191 276 7963 or email admin@moneywise.org.uk - In October 2015 Moneywise Credit Union launched payroll deduction schemes at Newcastle and Northumbria Universities. - In October 2015 YHN carried out a mailshot to all staff to promote the benefits of Moneywise Credit Union. - In October 2015 Moneywise Credit Union rebranded their marketing materials. - The Illegal Money Lending Team and YHN organised a week of action in Walker, between 30 November 2015 and 4 December 2015, to raise awareness of the dangers of loan sharks..
+Activities included free Stop Loan Sharks training and a public signing of a Stop Loan Sharks Charter.
+For more information contact Natalie Barker by email natalie.barker@birmingham.gov.uk - Moneywise Credit Union are offering 'refer a friend' initiatives in the run up to Christmas to help promote affordable credit options and deter people from turning to high interest credit or loan sharks.
+For more information contact Moneywise Credit Union on 0191 276 7963 or email admin@moneywise.org.uk